chrisnoonan98675/site/xl-deploy/how-to/schedule-a-deployment.markdown

 - scheduling
 ---

 XL Deploy allows you to schedule deployment tasks for execution at a specified later moment in time.
-Scheduled deployment tasks work just like other scheduled tasks; refer to [Understanding tasks in XL Deploy](https://docs.xebialabs.com/xl-deploy/concept/understanding-tasks-in-xl-deploy.html#scheduling) for important information about the way XL Deploy handles scheduled tasks.
+Scheduled deployment tasks work just like other scheduled tasks; refer to [Understanding tasks in XL Deploy](https://docs.xebialabs.com/xl-deploy/concept/understanding-tasks-in-xl-deploy.html#scheduling) for information about the way XL Deploy handles scheduled tasks, including important information about archiving and failures.

 To schedule a deployment using the XL Deploy GUI: